 Cyberpunk, as the movement that William Gibson created became named, may be the first occasion where filmed science-fiction has presaged a trend in literary science fiction.
 The vision that Gibson was aiming for was beaten to the punch by Blade Runner (1982), which Gibson confesses nearly made him give up writing Neuromancer.
 Since Blade Runner, filmed Cyberpunk has fared variably.
 Most Cyberpunk efforts the likes of the tv series Supercop (1990-2), Harley Davidson and the Marlboro Man (1991), Freejack (1992), Nemesis (1993), Virtuosity (1995) and, at their best, the Robo-Cop films were happy to take the look of Cyberpunk but only used it for routine action film variants.
 There have, however, been a handful of more thoughtfully minded efforts the tv series Max Headroom (1985, 1987-8) and Wild Palms (1993) and films like Hardware (1990), Cybertech P.D.
 (1995), Nirvana (1997) and Strange Days (1995), as well as anime such as Ghost in the Shell (1995) and Ghost in the Shell 2: Innocence (2004) but the majority has proven to be disappointingly run of the mill dross.

 New Rose Hotel comes to the screen courtesy of director Abel Ferrara.
 Abel Ferrara is known for works of grim, unrelenting social realism such as The Driller Killer (1979), The King of New York (1990) and Bad Lieutenant (1992).
-Ferrara has frequently strayed into the horror-fantasy genre with efforts like the psycho film The Driller Killer, the startling rape-revenge drama Ms 45/Angel of Vengeance (1981), his excellent remake of Body Snatchers (1993), his own take on vampire mythology with The Addiction (1995) and the End of the World film 4:44 Last Day on Earth (2011).
+Ferrara has frequently strayed into the horror-fantasy genre with efforts like the psycho film The Driller Killer, the startling rape-revenge drama Ms 45/Angel of Vengeance (1981), Fear City (1984) about a serial killer stalking strippers, his excellent remake of Body Snatchers (1993), his own take on vampire mythology with The Addiction (1995) and the End of the World film 4:44 Last Day on Earth (2011).

 Abel Ferraras approach is almost completely the opposite of William Gibsons.
 Where William Gibson is fascinated by the details of the background of his future sometimes at the expense of characters and plot Ferrara is completely disinterested in the background of the future in this film.
 He sketches such details in the most minimal terms possible it is never clear, for instance, that the titular establishment is meant to be a Japanese coffin hotel.
 There are no Blade Runner-esque densely packed city streets, nor any of the flourishes of cool technological innovation that Cyberpunk delights in.
 The film shows off an internationality the credits, for instance, are shown in several different languages and claims world-spanning locations from Berlin to Marrakesh to Tokyo.
 Despite which though, New Rose Hotel never travels beyond bars or hotel rooms and we see almost no exteriors.
 A brief street scene in Morocco looks like it has been shot on video and edited in.